Lyonk71/pandas-dedupe/README.md

  strings, a tuple containing two floats, or a tuple containing two integers.
 If the format is not able to be processed, you will get a traceback.
 * Exact - Tests wheter fields are an exact match.
+* Exists - Sometimes, the presence or absence of data can be useful in predicting a match.
-* Exists - Tests for whether both, one, or neither of fields are null.
+The Exists type tests for whether both, one, or neither of fields are null.

 Additional supported parameters are:
 * has missing - Can be used if one of your data fields contains null values